vendus/vendus-sdk-php/README.md

 # Vendus SDK for PHP

 This repository contains the open source PHP SDK that allows you to access the [Vendus API](https://www.vendus.pt/ws/) from your PHP app.
+Check our [documentation](./docs) for detailed information, usage and examples.

 ## Installation